 Shrimp is one of those foods that has a strong flavor in its own right, which is a big part of its appeal.
 That flavor by itself is not enough to keep it from being bland, but it will not go well with everything in your spice cabinet.
 When seasoning shrimp, you will want to use those specific herbs and spices that complement its distinctive oceanic flavor rather than those that might try to dominate it.
 Basically, any seasoning that goes well with other seafood will work with shrimp.
-Avoid blandness by using some of the best spices for shrimp listed below.
+Let’s look at some of the best.

 Old Bay Seasoning

 In some parts of the United States — Maryland in particular — Old Bay Seasoning is considered the main seasoning for shrimp and other types of seafood, especially shellfish.
 While it is most often associated with crab cakes, it can enhance the flavor of shrimp as well.
 It brings earthiness and complexity along with a spicy sweetness that comes from its long list of pungent spices.

 Use it for a shrimp boil, in breading for deep-fried shrimp, or simply add it to a standard cocktail sauce recipe.
 Along with many other spices, Old Bay Seasoning contains black pepper, mace, and cayenne pepper, among other ingredients.

 Citrus is considered a natural pairing for shrimp and other seafood, with lemon being the most popular option in Western cuisine.
 The sharp, pungent citrus oils contained in lemon zest and lemon peel perfectly complement the iodine flavor of shrimp.
 The zest of the lemon is the outer portion of the peel where the fragrant oils are in their highest concentration.
 You can add a teaspoon or two of julienned or grated zest to stir-fried shrimp or toss the whole peel into a sauce for shrimp.